Virtual data room for series a hero.

 What is Series A in venture capital?

-Series A is typically the first significant institutional round of funding a startup raises - usually after a seed round has helped you prove some early traction.
+Series A is typically the first significant institutional round of funding a startup raises, usually after a seed round has helped you prove some early traction.
 At this stage, you're going to professional venture capital firms, not just angels and accelerators.

 The median Series A in the US in 2024 was around $10-15M, though ranges vary a lot by sector and geography.
 What matters more than the number is what investors expect from you at this stage.